kayla-ahrndt/senior_project_portfolio/README.md

 This author is a senior Data Science major at Belmont University, completing this project as a graduation requirement for the program.

-The author's intention of this project was to learn something completely new and out of their comfort zone, to learn how to apply what they've learned in a completely unseen and unknown context.
+The author's intention of this project was to learn something completely new and out of their comfort zone, to learn how to apply what they've learned in a completely unseen and unknown context, and to learn new modeling techniques.

 The author can be reached through the following email: kayla.ahrndt@gmail.com